-Test Pressure Equal To or Less Than 1/2 psig (3.5 kPa)
+Test Pressure Equal To or Less Than 1⁄2 psig (3.5 kPa)

-- 1. The appliance must be isolated from the gas supply piping system by closing its equipment shutoff valve during any pressure testing of the gas supply piping system at test pressures equal to or less than 1/2 psi (3.5 kPa). (see figure 13). - 2.
-Pressurize supply piping system by either using compressed air or opening propane/LP supply valve. - 3.
-Check all joints from the propane/LP supply valve to equipment shutoff valve (see figure 14.
+- 1. The appliance must be isolated from the gas supply piping system by closing its equipment shutoff valve during any pressure testing of the gas supply piping system at test pressures equal to or less than 1⁄2 psi (3.5 kPa). (see figure 13). - 2.
+Pressurize supply piping system by either using compressed air or opening main gas valve on or near gas meter. - 3.
+Check all joints and joints in gas supply piping system (see figure 14).
 Apply mixture of liquid soap and water to gas joints.
 Bubbles forming show a leak. - 4.
 Correct all leaks at once. - 5.
 Depressurize and relieve pressure from supply piping system.